 PhD student in the Department of Health and Kinesiology

-Research area: Nutritional composition of culturally tailored meals compares to American Diabetes Association guidelines and their health effects.
+Research area: Nutritional composition of culturally tailored meals compared to American Diabetes Association guidelines and their health effects.

-She attended and presented at the NUTRITON 2024 conference in Chicago, Illinois in June 2024.
+She attended and presented at the NUTRITION 2024 conference in Chicago, Illinois, in June 2024.
 Her presentation was titled “Culturally Tailored Dietary Recommendations for South Asians with Diabetes or Heart Disease and Their Caregivers: Findings From Two Workshops.”

 Shreya Verma